• Home

 e-Learning by Design by William Horton

-Like other books on eLearning design and development, e-Learning by Design takes you through the process of designing and creating eLearning.
+Like other instructional design books on eLearning design and development, e-Learning by Design takes you through the process of designing and creating eLearning.
 Unlike other books, Mr. Horton also writes about a variety of activities to include in your eLearning.
 He covers different types of learning activities that fit into three categories: Absorb, Do and Connect.
 You’ll also find chapters on tests, structure, social learning, games and simulation and much more.
 Note: Reviewers who read this on a tablet device are disappointed by the poor formatting.

 The Essentials of Instructional Design by Abbie Brown and Timothy D. Green